 The test of Wolff’s insights lies in what’s coming down the road.
 Will the Russia probe directed by Special Counsel Robert Mueller “trace a money trail through Paul Manafort, Michael Flynn, Michael Cohen, and Jared Kushner and roll one or all of them” before, as Bannon predicts, Mueller brings down the president himself?

 For Wolff’s sake, one has to hope the author’s powers of prophecy are better than Bannon’s.
 So far, the book’s most immediate aftershock has been not Trump’s undoing but that of Wolff’s chief source.
-For telling Wolff that he thought Donald Jr. “treasonous” for cuddling with the Russians in search of dirt on Hillary, Bannon has had his allowance cut off by another bizarre daddy-daughter duo, Rebecca and Robert Mercer.
+For telling Wolff that he thought Donald Jr. “treasonous” for cuddling with the Russians in search of dirt on Hillary, Bannon has had his allowance cut off by another bizarre daddy-daughter duo, Rebekah and Robert Mercer.
 They’re the Breitbart-backing billionaires who also paid for Bannon’s installation at the top of the then-foundering Trump campaign.

 Now, not only is Bannon officially persona non grata at the White House, Rebekah Mercer has ordered his ouster from Breitbart as well, a media platform that had seemed to give Bannon a fearsome power over Trump and the GOP no matter whether he was still able to waltz in and out of the Sun God’s oval throne room.

 Bye-bye, Bannon?
 Don’t count on it.
 The man has a rubber butt.
 He has bounced back before to continue whispering in the ear of an upstart politician desperately dependent on his counsel, whether delivered in an Oval office huddle or by phone during a pretend banishment from 1600 Pennsylvania Ave.